coolaj86/node/doc/api/net.markdown

 initialDelay will leave the value unchanged from the default (or previous) setting.

+#### socket.address()

+Returns the bound address and port of the socket as reported by the operating system.
+Returns an object with two properties, e.g. `{"address":"192.168.57.1", "port":62053}`

 #### socket.remoteAddress

 The string representation of the remote IP address.
 For example,